infiniticio/docs.infinitic.io/src/pages/docs/services/implementation.md

 1. **Create a Class**: Define a new class that implements the Service interface you've defined.

-2. **Implement Methods**: Code what the methods of the Service interface should do.
+2. **Implement Methods**: Code what the methods of the Service interface should do.  *A task is considered completed when the method returns*.
     {% callout  %}
     If you already have your Services implemented as APIs, the implementation here could be simple requests to your existing APIs.
     {% /callout  %}

-3. **Regular Class Structure**: This class behaves like any other class in your codebase.
+1. **Regular Class Structure**: This class behaves like any other class in your codebase.
 It can have constructor, private methods, use dependency injection, etc.

-4. **Testing**: Since it's a regular class, you can unit test it using your preferred testing framework, without needing to involve Infinitic's infrastructure.

-5. **No Special Annotations**: Unlike some frameworks, Infinitic doesn't require special annotations or complex configurations within the class itself.
     {% callout  type="warning" %}

-    Infinitic dynamically instantiates your Service class.
-So if you use framework-dependent dependencies injection, you will need to configure your Service Executors through [builders](/docs/components/workers#service-executor) to provide factories for your services.
+    Service Executors dynamically instantiate your Service class.
+So if you use framework-dependent dependencies injection, you will need to provide factories through [builders](/docs/components/workers#service-executor).

     {% /callout  %}

+2. **Testing**: Since it's a regular class, you can unit test it using your preferred testing framework, without needing to involve Infinitic's infrastructure.

+3. **No Special Annotations**: Unlike some frameworks, Infinitic doesn't require special annotations or complex configurations within the class itself.

-## Service Name
+## Constraints

-The name of the Service is used to identify the Pulsar topic that the Service Executor will listen to.

-By default, **the Service name is the fully qualified name of the Service interface**.

-To ensure backward compatibility with ongoing messages, the name of the Service must not change after the Service Executors have been deployed.

-If you want to decouple this name from the underlying implementation, for example if you want to rename the class or method, you can use an `@Name` annotation.
+### Serialization

+Upon receiving a message instructing to execute a task, a service worker instantiates the service class, deserializes the parameters, executes the requested method and returns the serialized result:

 {% callout type="warning"  %}

-The `@Name` annotation must be used on the Service interface (not on the Service implementation).
+The parameters and return value of a method used as task must be [serializable](/docs/references/serialization).

 {% /callout  %}

+### Thread-Safety

+Tasks will be processes in parallel, so they must not interfere with each other:

+{% callout type="warning"  %}

+A method used as a task must be thread-safe.

+{% /callout  %}

+If you use multi-threading, keep in mind that any exception on a thread other than the one that initiated the execution of the task will be unknown to Infinitic.

+## @Name annotation

+### Service Name

+The name of the Service is used to identify the topics that the Service Executor will listen to.
+By default, the Service name is the fully qualified name of the Service interface.

+To ensure backward compatibility with ongoing messages,
+{% callout type="warning" %}
+Service names must not change after Service Executors have been deployed.
+{% /callout %}

+If you want to decouple this name from the underlying implementation, for example if you want to rename the class or method, you can use an `@Name` annotation.

 {% codes %}